rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/readme.md

 ## <a name="Download"></a> How to download Extended Security Updates

-1. To download a security update that is made available throughout the three years of the ESU subscription, click ***Security Updates***.
+To download a security update that is made available throughout the three years of the ESU subscription, click on ***Security Updates*** located in the left menu pane.
 - All available ESU packages available per version will be listed
 - A ***Download*** button will appear inline with each available update package, allowing customers to download, to later install in the eligible SQL Server instances.

     ![Downloads](./media/Downloads.png "Downloads")